 That is not true for DOT 5; you can not mix DOT 5 with any other fluid but DOT 5.
 More on why that is below.

 So what’s the big deal with moisture in the brake fluid?
-The problem with moisture in the fluid is twofold.
+The problem with fluid moisture is twofold.
 First, it poses a safety concern as when the brakes get hot, your fluid starts to boil, and the moisture content turns to steam, which is compressible.

-DOT 5 is different; it’s a silicone-based fluid and is a high-performance fluid that does not absorb moisture and does not need to be changed.
-It is a more expensive fluid but, in the long run, likely a cheaper option.
+DOT 5 is different; it’s a silicone-based, high-performance fluid that does not absorb moisture and doesn’t need to be changed.
+It is a more expensive fluid, but in the long run, likely a cheaper option.

 DOT 5, unlike all the other DOT classifications, can not be mixed.